Skip to main contentIBM Quantum Documentation

 options = {"simulator": {"seed_simulator": 42}}

-sampler = Sampler(backend=fake_manila, options=options)
+sampler = Sampler(mode=fake_manila, options=options)

 result = sampler.run([isa_qc]).result()